 6.5 Vice President.
 In the absence of the President, the Vice President shall preside at meetings of Members, the Board of Directors, and the Executive Committee.
 If President’s position becomes vacant, the Vice President shall assume the President’s authority and perform the President’s duties until such time as the Board of Directors elects a successor President to serve the remainder of the term.
 The Vice President also shall perform such other duties as are assigned by the Board of Directors.

 6.6 Secretary.
 The Secretary shall be responsible for keeping the minutes of regular and special Board of Directors meetings and Executive Committee meetings, shall give or cause to be given any required notice of meetings of the Board of Directors and Members, and shall mail or otherwise deliver or cause to be delivered to all Directors at least five (5) days before the next regular meeting of the Board of Directors, along with the agenda for such meeting, copies of all actions and minutes of said proceedings, and shall perform such other duties and have such other powers as the Board of Directors may from time to time prescribe.
-The Secretary shall be responsible for all documents and records of the HDC, except those connected with the office of the Treasurer.
 In the absence of the President and the Vice President, the Secretary shall preside at meetings of Members, the Board of Directors, and the Executive Committee.

 6.7 Treasurer.
 The Treasurer shall be responsible for maintaining the HDC’s financial books and records, financial reports, and financial filings with governmental agencies, for preparing all budget reports, and for responding to requests regarding the financial status of the HDC.
 The Treasurer also shall perform such other duties as may be prescribed by the Board of Directors from time to time.
 The Board of Directors may delegate the responsibilities of the Treasurer to one or more HDC employees, provided, however, that such individual(s) shall be subject to the oversight and control of the Treasurer.
 The Treasurer shall at all times retain the ultimate responsibility for the financial affairs of the HDC.
 In the absence of the President, the Vice President, and the Secretary, the Treasurer shall preside at meetings of Members, the Board of Directors, and the Executive Committee.

 6.8 Delegation.
-If permitted by these Bylaws or by a resolution adopted by the Board of Directors, Officers may, without further action of the Board of Directors, delegate some or all of the duties and powers of an office to other persons, including, but not limited to, employees of the HDC.
+If permitted by these Bylaws or by a resolution adopted by the Board of Directors, the President, Vice-President and Secretary, may, without further action of the Board of Directors, delegate some or all of the duties and powers of an office to other persons, including, but not limited to, employees of the HDC.
 An Officer who delegates the duties or powers of an office remains subject to the standard of conduct for an Officer with respect to the discharge of the delegated duties and powers.
+6.9 Records.
+All documents and records of the HDC, including those related to financial matters, shall be kept at the HDC’s Corporate Office of record and under the HDC staff’s control but made available to any Director or Community Member upon request.

 7.1 Executive Committee.
 The Executive Committee shall consist of all Officers and the chairs of all Standing Committees.
 If the chair of a Standing Committee is absent from an Executive Committee meeting, the vice chair of such Standing Committee shall be entitled to participate in that Executive Committee meeting in the chair’s stead.
 The Executive Committee is responsible for creating a draft budget of the HDC for Board approval, personnel matters (including, but not limited to, salary recommendations), negotiating leases or contracts, and other items which the Board deems necessary or appropriate.
 The Executive Committee may take appropriate actions between regular or special Board meetings.
 The Executive Committee may not authorize expenditures of more than $500.00 without the consent of the Board.
 All actions of the Executive Committee shall be reviewed by the Board at the next regular Board meeting following the Executive Committee meeting at which the action was taken.